Mathnerd314/stroscot/docs/GettingStarted/StyleGuide.rst

 * source - the source of an operation
 * destination - the destination of an operation
 * initial - the initial value for an iterator
-* comapre - a comparison function
+* compare - a comparison function
 * mode - an operation mode or a flag list

 Ideally, the function name, labels, and signature(s) should be enough to convey the function’s meaning and usage, because this information is easily available with the "all defs" page in the documentation index or at the REPL with ``:browse``, whereas reading the full function documentation is more involved.